syzwina/quartz/content/notes/books/The Prophet.md

 >
 > You talk when you cease to be at peace with your thoughts.

+Some people talk a lot.
+And sometimes I wonder, what is going on in their minds?

 > [!QUOTE]
 >
 > And in much of your talking, thinking is half murdered.
 For thought is a bird of space, that in a cage of words may indeed unfold its wings but cannot fly.

+This, wow.
+So true though.
+Yes, when learning, most times you want to talk through your thoughts process.
+But when it comes to emotions.
+Talking actually prevents you from thinking your emotions through(?, at least that is true with me).
+In silence, you are forced to think about stuff.
+And in that silence where revelations come.
+Maybe it is true even in learning as well.
+Idk.

 > [!QUOTE]
 >